Mantua, Philadelphia: 20th century

-1990s

 Although the drug trade began winding down in the 1990s, the community was feeling its lasting effects.
 The number of residents in the community fluttered around 6,000 most of the decade, and several hundred vacant lots dotted the streets.
 The movie theaters, retail outlets, and galleries that resided in Mantua during the 1950s were replaced by small delis and grab-and-go beer stores.

-In the late-1990s, many of the abandoned lots and buildings were bought, renovated, and put on the market for rent.
+In the late 1990s, many of the abandoned lots and buildings were bought, renovated, and put on the market for rent.
 The neighborhood saw an influx of college students from Drexel University, among other institutions, move into the area in search of affordable housing.

-The Mantua library branch was renamed the Charles L. Durham Free Library in 1995.
-Born in Mantua, Durham served on City Council from 1967 to 1974, when he was appointed to the Common Pleas Court.
-He was a strong advocate for the community, and was deeply involved in the struggle for civil rights and was part of the first black caucus on Council.
-The library was renovated in 1999 as part of the Free Library of Philadelphia "Changing Lives" campaign, which refurbished branches and ensured Internet access.
+In 1995, the Mantua library branch was renamed in honor of Charles L. Durham.
+Born in Mantua, Durham served on City Council from 1967 to 1974, and was appointed to the Common Pleas Court.
+He was a strong advocate for the community, and was deeply involved in the struggle for civil rights and was part of the first Black caucus on Council.
+The library was renovated four years later, in 1999, as part of the Free Library of Philadelphia "Changing Lives" campaign, which refurbished branches and ensured each branch had adequate Internet access.

-2000s
+21st century

 It is estimated that between 500 and 1000 college-aged students are living in Mantua.
 This growing number of students has brought renewed interest to the Mantua community from the expanding university system to the south, consisting mainly of Drexel University and the University of Pennsylvania.